COURSE DESCRIPTIONS 2025-2026

 PREREQ: ENG 101

-English 12/English 102 furthers the composition skills developed in English 11/English 101, focusing on critical reading, writing, and research.
+Honors English 12 furthers the composition skills developed in English 11, focusing on critical reading, writing, and research.
 Students will write expository and persuasive essays, using literary, nonliterary and/or interdisciplinary materials.
 The course focuses on the processes of academic inquiry and source supported writing while continuing to practice pre-writing, drafting, revising, and editing strategies.
 Students will gain experience using a variety of research methods including interview, observation, survey, peer-reviewed journals, electronic databases, and other written/visual/aural texts or artifacts.
 Students will use reflection to critically analyze and evaluate information and ideas from a variety of sources and use such sources effectively in their own writing.

 MATH